modsec-workshop/modsec-workshop.github.io/_pages/index.md

 Topics of interest include, but are not limited to, the following:
-- Risk-based development
-- Security in agile methods
-- Policy frameworks for access control
-- Modeling security
-- Security testing methodologies and code reviewing
-- Patch and update management
-- Threat Models and attackers
-- Secure system requirements and architecture
-- Software variability and diversity for security
+- **Modeling Security:** Threat models and attackers, Secure system requirements and architecture, Software variability and diversity for security
+- **Security in the Development Process:** Security testing methodologies, Patch and update management, Security in lifecycle development
-- Security in machine learning
+- **Security in Machine Learning-based Systems:** Security methodologies for machine learning, adversarial machine learning, modeling security in machine learning, modeling machine learning
+- **Secure Modeling:** Modeling with security aspects, V&V, Secure Software Variability

 We have observed that the most effective workshops are those that encourage discussion between attendees.
 Each paper presentation will be followed by about 10 minutes of discussion to promote engagement and helpful feedback.